naveenadevi/Airline-bot/README.md

 8. Interact:
    - Use the chat interface to try sample commands:
-    - USER: I want to file a complaint
+USER: I want to file a complaint
-    - USER: My bag is damaged
+USER: My bag is damaged
-    - USER: My bag is missing
+USER: My bag is missing
-    - USER: Any discounts available?
+USER: Any discounts available?
-    - USER: How much is a ticket?
+USER: How much is a ticket?
-    - USER: Flight schedule information
+USER: Flight schedule information
-    - USER: Travel insurance options
+USER: Travel insurance options
-    - USER: Can I fly if I'm sick?
+USER: Can I fly if I'm sick?
-    - USER: What items are prohibited?
+USER: What items are prohibited?
-    - USER: Can I bring my guitar?
+USER: Can I bring my guitar?
+USER: Book a flight from [source] to [destination] on [date]
+USER: Cancel my booking [booking_id]
+USER: Change my flight date for booking [booking_id] to [new_date]
-    - USER: Check my booking BK001
+USER: Check my booking [booking_id]
+USER: Show available flights from [source] to [destination]
+USER: Check flight status [flight_number]
+USER: Add meal preference to my booking [booking_id]
+USER: Speak to a customer service agent
+USER: Help me with my booking
+USER: Report an issue with my flight
+USER: Provide airline contact details

 ---